linty-org/readline.nvim/README.md

   - For example, `readline.word_chars.bash = readline.alphanum .. '_-'` will cause alphanumerics, hyphens, and underscores to be treated as word characters when `filetype=bash`.
   - The value of `vim.b.readline_word_chars` takes precedence in a buffer (if it's set).

-If neither of the above is set, we fall back to `readline.word_chars.c = 'abc…zABC…Z0123…9_'`.
+If neither of the above is set, we fall back to `readline.default_word_chars`, which you can set to whatever you like, but which by default is equal to `'abc…zABC…Z0123…9'`.

 ## Sample configs